 People in New Zealand enjoy a great lifestyle.
 We work hard and are keen to succeed, for sure.
 But we also guard our time away from work jealously.
 Workmates and employers alike respect the fact that you have a life outside the office, to pursue your own interests or simply to share in quality time with your family.

 Why wouldn’t they - when they’ll be out there doing the same, taking advantage of all the opportunities New Zealand offers for relaxation, recreation and exploration.
 It’s called work/life balance, and we reckon we’ve got the mix just about spot on.

-Like South Africa, New Zealand has a temperate climate much influenced by the seas that surround us.
+Like most of South Africa, New Zealand has a temperate climate much influenced by the seas that surround us.
 But being such a long and skinny country, the weather you can expect depends very much on where in New Zealand you are.

 The north is sub-tropical with temperatures probably very near to what you’re used to in South Africa.
 In New Zealand’s south, it’s cooler and many areas get winter snow and great skiing (although summertime temperatures in these parts can soar).
-The great mountains of the South Island also help ensure reliable rainfall and snowmelt for the hydroelectric plants that provide much of our energy.

 Housing and costs